In Canada, The Nest is a three-dimensional puzzle redefining remote living

 Inside The Nest, a remote living retreat

-‘The island and site context had a profound influence from the very beginning,’ says Daria Sheina, founder of the architecture firm.
+‘The island and site context had a profound influence from the very beginning,’ says Daria Sheina, founder of the design firm.
 ‘The serenity of the highest elevation, with breathtaking views of Howe Sound ( a smaller body of water), offered a unique luxury: the feeling of having the entire island to yourself.
 The site’s rugged topography, moss-covered bedrock, and dense evergreen canopy called for a design rooted in reverence and thoughtful integration.

 ‘When the clients proposed the name The Nest, it immediately resonated.
 It evoked a sense of shelter, intimacy, and belonging – all qualities we wanted the design to embody.
 We explored the nest not just as a metaphor, but as a spatial idea: shaped by circular movement and a deep connection to place.
 The result is an elegant interplay of two rotated geometric volumes, forming a compact yet sophisticated three-level living experience.’